onli/cornora/README.md

 This does not have the preview animations and will never be as comfortable as snap controls that are integrated natively into a window manager.
-But it's still a way to provide snap control window movements to X11 window managers that do not have that capability by themselves.
+But it's still a way to provide snappy window movement controls to X11 window managers that do not have that capability by themselves.

 ## Dependencies